layoaster/dev-notes/Python Coding Standars.md

 ### Strings

-When string interpolation is needed use the `format` method or the Python `f-string` for formatting strings, even when the parameters are all strings.
-To simply join n number of strings use join.
+When string interpolation is needed use the `format` method or the Python `f-string` for formatting strings.
+To simply join `n` number of strings use join.

-The use of the operator `%` for string interpolation and the operator `+`  for
+The use of the operator `%` for string interpolation and the operator `+`  for concatenation is forbidden for performance- reasons.

 ```python
 # Yes: